 Driven by Bob’s trademark storytelling, Everybody, Always reveals the lessons Bob learned–often the hard way–about what it means to love without inhibition, insecurity, or restriction.
 From finding the right friends to discovering the upside of failure, Everybody, Always points the way to embodying love by doing the unexpected, the intimidating, the seemingly impossible.
 Whether losing his shoes while skydiving solo or befriending a Ugandan witch doctor, Bob steps into life with a no-limits embrace of others that is as infectious as it is extraordinarily ordinary.
 Everybody, Always reveals how we can do the same.
 Click HERE for the current price.

 1. Liked: Whose Approval Are You Living For? by Kari Kampakis

 For many girls it starts early.
 The desire to be perfect.
 The need for approval.
 The longing for acceptance and being liked by a lot of people.

 Thanks to social media, these desires now get channeled online.
 Girls can curate an image, build a following, and test-drive identities until they find one that draws attention and applause.

-But in this quest to be liked and noticed, girls often fail to feel loved and known.
+But in this quest to be liked and noticed during the teen years, girls often fail to feel loved and known.
 The result is a generation of girls who hunger for real and authentic relationships – yet are unclear on how to create them.